White City Stadium: Appearances in the media

 The White City Stadium features in the climax to the 1950 film The Blue Lamp.
 It also appears in an episode of 1960s television spy series Man in a Suitcase ("Man From the Dead"), and was used in the 1973 film Steptoe and Son Ride Again.
 Some sections of the video for The Human League single "Life On Your Own" were shot in the stadium in 1984, just a few months before its demolition.

 The stadium is shown in the 1956 comedy centred on greyhound racing Jumping for Joy.
+It was also shown in the 1960 episode of 77 Sunset Strip, "The Double Death of Benny Markham".

 The stadium was the location of a public outburst by Ray Davies of The Kinks during a July 1973 performance.
 Davies swore onstage, and at the show's conclusion, as pretaped music played on the sound system, declared his retirement from the group.
 He subsequently collapsed after a drug overdose and was rushed to hospital.
 He would eventually recover and return to recording with The Kinks.

 At a David Cassidy show on 26 May 1974, 800 people were injured in a crush at the front of the stage.
 Thirty were taken to hospital, and one, 14-year-old Bernadette Whelan, died on 30 May from injuries.

 The Pogues made a song about the stadium and its demolition, called "White City".
 It can be found on their 1989 album Peace and Love.